sungsoo-ahn/2025/_posts/2025-04-28-inside-smacv2-building-and-extending-marl-algorithms.md

 ---
 layout: distill
-title: How to edit algorithms for the SMACv2 environment
+title: "Inside SMACv2: Building and Extending MARL Algorithms"
-description: Your blog post's abstract.
+description:
   The SMACv2 environment provides a robust platform for testing and developing Multi-Agent Reinforcement Learning (MARL) algorithms, but navigating its codebase can be challenging.
 This blog post serves as a comprehensive guide to understanding the structure of MARL algorithms within the SMACv2 framework.
 By breaking down the key components—such as agent networks, mixer networks, and transformation networks—we demystify how these algorithms are implemented and highlight the critical locations in the codebase for editing or extending functionality.
 We also provide a step-by-step walkthrough for adding new algorithms to the framework, lowering the barrier to entry for researchers and developers.
 Whether you're seeking to adapt existing algorithms or contribute novel approaches, this guide equips you with the necessary knowledge to navigate and enhance the SMACv2 ecosystem.
 date: 2025-04-28
 future: true